mca91/ITEWR_DC_Course/chapter2.md

 *The model object is available in your workspace (`mod`)*

+Which of the following statements is *wrong*?

 *** =instructions
-Which of the following statements is wrong?

 - The intercept can be interpreted as the estimated average test scrore among classes with at least 26 pupils.
 - Increasing the class size by one unit leads to an estimated increase of 72.40 in test score on average.